Review

 information, it seems to be a well-woven compilation of accounts that have

-already been published in other books and information from diaries and
+already been published in other books and information from diaries and unpublished

-written about Rabaul.
+about Rabaul.

 General Comments: